pingcap/docs-dm/en/enable-tls.md

     > **Note:**
     >
-    > DM-master, DM-worker and dmctl shares the same set of certificates.
+    > You can configure DM-master, DM-worker, and dmctl to use the same set of certificates.

     - DM-master